moj-analytical-services/NLP-guidance/Glossary.md

 * They can also be from a bespoke project-specific list (e.g. the phrase *Secretary of State* in the case of Parliamentary Questions).

 ### Term-document matrix (TDM)
-A matrix, the rows of which are the vectors representing our *documents*, and the columns the words in our *vocabulary*.
+A matrix, the columns of which are the vectors representing our *documents*, and the rows the words in our *vocabulary*.
 Used in [*Latent Semantic Analysis*](LSA.md).
 Defines a subspace of our initial vector space, the rank of which is the smaller out of the number of documents and the size of the vocabulary.

 Sometimes algorithms require a Document-Term Matrix (DTM) instead of a TDM; this is just the transpose of the TDM.

+Beware that the terminology for these objects can be confused; for example, in R the package `lsa` contains the key function `lsa()` which will do the singular value decomposition that you want (see [LSA page for details](LSA.md)).
+This function claims that its input must be
+> ...a document-term matrix ... containing *documents in colums, terms in rows*...

+(emphasis mine).
+However, the `TermDocumentMatrix()` function from the `tm` package, [along with Wikipedia](https://en.wikipedia.org/wiki/Document-term_matrix), agrees with our definition above.

+The semantics aren't important, but care needs to be taken because when you do a singular value decomposition as part of LSA, you need to know which of the three matrices created corresponds to terms, and which to *documents*.

 ### Vocabulary
 The set of all words used in the *corpus*, after *stopwords* have been removed and *stemming* has been done (where appropriate).